eerohele/dita-ot-embed-pdf/README.md

 ## Limitations

-- Doesn't work out of the box with regular DITA maps (`<map>`) on DITA-OT 2.x because of [map-based page sequence generation][dita-ot #1685], which is enabled by default from DITA-OT 2.0 onwards.
-To make embedded PDFs work, add this into your PDF plugin stylesheet:
+- Doesn't work with [map-based page sequence generation][dita-ot #1685], which is the default behavior from DITA-OT 2.0 onwards.
+This plugin therefore disables map-based page sequence generation.
+You can re-enable it by adding this in your PDF plugin stylesheet:

   ```xml
   <xsl:variable name="map-based-page-sequence-generation" as="xs:boolean"
                   select="false()"/>
   ```

+  **Note**: If you do this, you cannot embed PDFs in regular DITA maps (that is, DITA maps whose root element is `<map>`).

 - Can't embed a PDF in a nested topicref.
 So this won't work: